Food Cart Study

 The Economic Development division is currently conducting a Food Cart Feasibility Study to explore various options related to economic development and land use that could potentially expand mobile food vending in Downtown Beaverton while minimizing negative impacts to and ensuring the safety of pedestrian and vehicular traffic.

 Survey responses will provide valuable feedback from the community and will be incorporated into the findings that will be presented to Planning Commission.

 Planning Commission will hold a work session on Wednesday, April 29th at 6:30 p.m. to discuss food carts in Beaverton.

 Surveys closed as of April 15, 2014.

 The Food Cart Feasibility Surveys are now closed.
 Thank you for participating.
-We are in the process of analyzing the data.
-Please check back in a few weeks to see the results.

 What does the City of Beaverton currently allow for food carts?

 |Food carts, referred to as Temporary Use Mobile Sales, are permitted on private property in the City of Beaverton provided certain development standards are met, appropriate permits are issued, and zoning restrictions are followed.|

 Application for Temporary Mobile Sales shall be required when the following threshold applies: the sale of plants, flowers, books, crafts, produce, beverages, food, and other similar items in a single location for a period that is greater than one hour and less than seven (7) hours per day.
 [ORD 4513; August 2009].

 For complete information about specific requirements and regulations for food carts operating within the City, please review Chapter 40 - Permits and Applications of the